 As Razputin “Raz’ Aquato, players get to see the interior of the Whispering Rock Psychic Summer Camp, a government facility used to train children with psychic powers.
 Throughout this fanciful tale, Raz slowly begins to unlock his true potential, bringing him closer to his goal of becoming a Psychonaut, or an elite evil-fighting agent.

 It may not have initially sold well, but Psychonauts went on to become a cult classic, with fans clamoring for a sequel for years.
-A sequel that, thankfully, was revealed during the 2015 The Game Awards and is sure to grace a future list of the best PS4 games.
+A sequel that, thankfully, was just as good, if not better.

 It took a few entries for the Splinter Cell series to realize its true potential.
 Chaos Theory, the game that made it a trilogy, found the middle ground between punishingly difficult and accessible.
 Though it still wasn’t quite as easy to pick up and play as its rival, Metal Gear Solid, Chaos Theory sacrificed some of its difficult gameplay and intricate stealth for a larger audience.